wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.II.7

 <p class=fip id=p7>
-7.&emsp;The ego literally lives by comparisons.
+7. The ego literally lives by comparisons.
 <sup>2</sup>Equality is beyond its grasp, and charity becomes impossible.
 <sup>3</sup>The ego never gives out of abundance, because it was made as a substitute for it.
 <sup>4</sup>That is why the concept of ‘getting’ arose in the ego’s thought system.